melles1991/usecuewebsite/_posts/2016-04-21-two-viewports-to-rule-them-all.md

 ---

 The amount of available screen sizes is exploding.
 That is why we need responsive design.
 But what if I told you you only needed two sizes?
 Impossible, I hear you think.
 But you may be wrong.
-Hear me out, because this technique can potentially save you a huge amount of time (and/or money).&nbsp;
+Hear me out, because this technique can potentially save you time and money.&nbsp;

 I have been experimenting with responsive web design a lot lately.
 This is mainly due to my side project called 'Without Coding'.
 In this project I give graphic designers a photoshop-like canvas for building websites.
 This canvas is based on absolute positioning, which is why normal responsive techniques are unfit.
 While trying to fix this problem, I came up with the idea of 'fixed viewports' (as opposed to fluid responsiveness).